bluegreen-labs/ecmwfr/cran-comments.md

 of ECMWF python to R queries.
 Mention of the keyword `dataset` was filtered properly only to select the first instance, not allowing multiple selections which as cause for an error.
-In addition, the CDS API now returns zip or netCDF/grib files depending on the requested data.
+In addition, the CDS API now returns zip or netCDF/grib files depending on the size and data types in the API call.
 To address this dynamic naming the requested file name is now renamed automatically if not matching the extension on the download url.
 A small typo in the documentation is also fixed.

 Stats on code coverage and test routines remain the same as per previous v2.0.2 release.